0xd4y/Notes/Active Directory/CRTP/README.md

 6. `objectSID` is different than the domain’s
 7. `whenCreated` is default or very new or old

+## Other

+- with local admin access, run `Set-MpPreference -DisableRealtimeMonitoring $true` to temporarily disable Defender
+    - note that it is more silent (and preferred) to use `Set-MpPreference -DisableIOAVProtection $true` as this will specifically only target AV
+    - disabling defender through command line does not work for Windows 10 and 11, Windows Server 2022, Windows Server 2019, and Windows Server  version 1803 or later
+- avoid communicating with the DC as much as possible
+- avoid running targeted LDAP queries (MDI checks for potentially malicious queries)
+    - it is more opsec safe to request for as much as possible and then filter the output (better chances of bypassing MDI)

 # Domain Privilege Escalation

 ⭐ Keep your eyes on the goals of your operation, and avoid getting DA privileges if it is not required.
 This will greatly help in avoiding detection.